embulk/gradle-embulk-plugins/README.md

 ```
 plugins {
     id "java"
-    id "maven"  // To release with upload (uploadArchives).
-    id "maven-publish"  // To release with publishing.
+    id "maven-publish"  // Note that "uploadArchives" with the "maven" plugin is no longer supported.

     // Once this Gradle plugin is applied, its transitive dependencies are automatically updated to be flattened.
     // The update affects the default `jar` task, and default Maven uploading mechanisms as well.
-    id "org.embulk.embulk-plugins" version "0.2.7"
+    id "org.embulk.embulk-plugins" version "0.3.0"
 }

 group = "com.example"